laila-ba/pixar-eccomerce/README.md

   - Orders in the order history are shown in order from oldest to latest.
   - The users are able to click on a past order's confirmation number and it will take them to the checkout success page.
 However, they are displayed a message at the top of the screen alerting them that it is a past order.

+- ### Contact Page
+  - The contact page can be found on the botton of the home page and when the user clicks on the image with the text 'contact', they are redirected to the contact page.
+  - The user can fill in their full name, email address, and message within a form.
+  - There are are two buttons at the bottom of the page: 'cancel' and 'send'.
+  - The user can only click send once all fields are filled in within the form.
+  - Once the send button is clicked alongside a vlide form, the user sees a pop up message confirming that their message has been sent and they are then redirected back to the home page.
+  - If the uses clicks on the 'cancel' button, they are redirected to the home page and no further action is taken.

 # Validators
 ## HTML5
 <details>